IntelliProlog/IntelliProlog/doc/conclusion.md

 ## Personal opinion

-This project was very interesting but at the same time very frustrating, mainly because of the poor documentation for the complicated aspects of plugin development for the IntelliJ Platform.
+This project was very interesting but at the same time very frustrating, mainly because of the poor documentation for the complicated aspects of the plugin development process for the IntelliJ Platform.

 The only way to understand how something needs to be implemented relied on reading the implementations of other plugins, and most plugins implement features very differently.
 It seems the more complicated features have several different ways that they can be implemented and there is no clear indication what the proper or best way is.

+There is one benefit of this, I learnt to read a lot of source code and understand it.
+It also gave me a new appreciation of good documentation and the necessity of it.

+In the end, I am pleased with the result, since half way through I sort of lost hope in being able to implement the main objective of the plugin, launching the current file.
+It was only after reading through a dozen different plugins that I found a solution that I could adapt to our needs.